oliverwilms/secured-rest-api/README.md

 ## Next Steps

 Next steps for these demo could be the representation of API map in Open API (swagger) standard and implementation if a Bearer Authentication

+I added Apache 2 webserver but it is not working properly.
 ## Collaboration

-Pull requests are very wellcome!
+Pull requests are very welcome!